Training and Education Methods

 Suggestions for Small Employers

-For small employers, the costs and time required for training may make it difficult - but there is a workable option - the consortium model.
+For small employers, the costs and time required for training may make it difficult, but there is a workable option: the consortium model.
 Partnering with a consortium of several small employers, perhaps through a local chamber of commerce, to plan a joint training event lowers costs significantly.
-In addition, local domestic violence service providers are often happy to provide domestic violence awareness training at such community events, usually at a low or no cost.
+In addition, local domestic and/or sexual violence service providers are often happy to provide violence awareness training at such community events, usually at a low or no cost.
 A security expert could be brought in to the training to discuss security and safety planning.

-The same domestic violence service providers can act as an ongoing resource for your organization, consulting with managers about how to refer abused employees for services or about how to understand the effects of abuse on employees.
-Establishing an ongoing relationship with a local provider means having an expert partner on call when the complicated needs triggered by domestic violence situations arise.
+The same domestic and/or sexual violence service providers can act as an ongoing resource for your organization, consulting with managers and/or the union about how to refer victim-employees for services or about how to understand the effects of violence on employees.
+Establishing an ongoing relationship with a local provider means having an expert partner on call when the complicated needs triggered by domestic or sexual violence situations arise.

 Suggestions for Larger Employers

-For larger employers, an important concern is how to deliver a standardized message across multiple sites, in various geographic locations and environments.
-To centralize the process, develop and put out a standardized curriculum built on your policies.
+Larger employers need to consider how to deliver a standardized message across multiple sites, in various geographic locations and environments.
+To centralize the process, develop and distribute a standardized curriculum built on policies.
 As the needs of each worksite may differ somewhat, also have ways of adapting the materials.

-Some employers use a Train the Trainer method, preparing internal trainers to do worksite training within regions.
+Some workplaces use a Train the Trainer method, preparing internal trainers to do worksite training within regions.
 Others use a centralized trainer or training team to float across worksites.
-Web-based curriculums on an intranet site are an important alternative to in-person training, also delivering standardized, easily accessed content to the whole organization.
+Web-based curricula on an intranet site are an important alternative to in-person training, also delivering standardized, easily accessed content to the whole organization.

-Domestic violence training can inspire people to ask for help, so it is important to consider how to get hands-on help available to employees at the time of training.
-Partner with local domestic violence service providers near each worksite to have expert help available at the time of in-person training, or available by call during web-based training periods
+Domestic and sexual violence training can inspire people to ask for help, so it is important to consider how to get hands-on help available to employees at the time of training.
+Partner with local domestic and sexual violence service providers near each worksite to have expert help available at the time of in-person training, or available by call during web-based training periods